ceyzaguirre4/ceyzaguirre4.github.io/_posts/2020-4-25-DACT-for-Visual-Reasoning.md

 ## Results: CLEVR

-### 1. Accuracy - Complexity Tradeoff
+### 1. Better accuracy in fewer steps

-{% include table.html img1="/images/dact/mac_steps_acc.png" description1="Scatterplot of computation (in steps) vs. precision." img2="/images/dact/convergence.png" description2="Learning curves for different regularization values."%}
+{% include table.html img1="/images/dact/mac_steps_acc.png" description1="Scatterplot of computation (in steps) vs. precision.
+DACT-MACs shown in color; MACs as diamonds; ACT-MACs as crosses." img2="/images/dact/convergence.png" description2="Learning curves for different regularization ( 𝜏 ponder cost) values show mean and variance of three runs."%}

 As the scatterplot above shows, DACT enabled MACs (in color) consistently outperform vanilla MACs (shown as diamonds) when both use comparable average numbers of steps.
 ACT on the other hand only performs as well or bellow as comparable MACs.